In this explainer, we will learn how to multiply and divide rational functions.

 Once we take the reciprocal of the function, the rest of the calculation goes the same way as for multiplying functions together.

-The only other thing we need to consider is the domain of the quotient, where we need to be careful.
-Note that, in the above expression, we first of all need and for any .
+However, much like for multiplicative inverses, we do need to be careful when considering the domain of the quotient.
+In the above expression, we first of all need and for any .
 Once we have taken the reciprocal, we can see that we also need .
-So, compared to the multiplication case, we need to check an extra term in order to determine the correct domain.
+So, in total, when compared to the previous cases, we need to check an extra term in order to determine the correct domain.
 This leads to the following rule.

 Rule: Quotient of Rational Functions